ranjandsingh/sharp-multer/README.md

 - `cover`: (default) Preserving aspect ratio, ensure the image covers both provided dimensions by cropping/clipping to fit.
 - `contain`: Preserving aspect ratio, contain within both provided dimensions using "letterboxing" where necessary.
-- `fill`: Ignore the aspect ratio of the input and stretch to both provided dimensions. _i.e images will be strached to match size provided_
+- `fill`: Ignore the aspect ratio of the input and stretch to both provided dimensions. _i.e images will be starched to match size provided_
 - `inside`: Preserving aspect ratio, resize the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified. _i.e width will be fixed to max value you provide and height will be adjusted to a lower value than provided according to Aspect Ratio_ .
 - `outside`: Preserving aspect ratio, resize the image to be as small as possible while ensuring its dimensions are greater than or equal to both those specified. _i.e height will be fixed to value you provide and width will be adjusted to a higher value than provided according to Aspect Ratio_